ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### THREE STAGES OF MANAGEMENT PROBLEM-SOLVING

-When presented with a large, ambiguous challenge, such as taking over managing a new team, or diagnosing and improving an individual s underperformance, I like to use a three-step process. ese steps should be done sequentially to come up with a plan to address a particular problem.
+When presented with a large, ambiguous challenge, such as taking over managing a new team, or diagnosing and improving an individual's underperformance, I like to use a three-step process. ese steps should be done sequentially to come up with a plan to address a particular problem.

 1. Ingest